August 13th, 2013

 But for most people all the information can be overwhelming.

 Credit Karma decided to do something to help.
-We used our exclusive data to compile an unbiased list of the best travel reward credit cards to help make it easier to choose.
+We used our exclusive data to compile an unbiased list of the best travel reward credit cards from our partners to help make it easier to choose.

 How We Chose

 Here are the different factors we compared to come up with our winners:

 - Rewards Value: This was one of our highest weighted categories.
 We calculated the estimated dollar amount of the rewards you get for every $100 spent using the card.
 The higher the amount, the better the value.

 - Average Credit Karma Review: What do cardholders really think of these cards?
 Credit Karma’s star rating gives you a good idea.

 - Signup Bonus Value: For this factor we looked at the actual dollar value of the sign-up bonus for each card offer.

 - Average Score Approved: We used our historical approval data for each card to find the average score approved.
 The lower the approval score the more accessible the card is for those without a perfect credit score.

 - Annual Fee: Most reward cards come with an annual fee.
 While we still factored it in, we didn’t weigh it as heavily as other factors.